Disk Utility Errors and Questions for macOS 10.11 and higher

 instead of the default which is Show Only Volumes.
 This only applies to macOS 10.13, so if you are running 10.12 or 10.11 then this does not apply.

 You should see at least two, sometimes three, entries for your drive depending on how it is formatted.
 The non-indented entry is the physical disk which typically has Media in the name.
+Selecting this entry should resolve most formatting issues.
 The indented entries are the volumes.

 This volume exists because the drive is setup for Windows using GUID/ NTFS.
 It is shown as Microsoft Reserved

 in Disk Utility.
 This is typical and not an issue when using the drive as NTFS.
 For more technical information see Microsoft documentation - here

 .
 If you plan on using the drive for Mac only then you will want to erase the disk.
 If you will be going between Mac and Windows then there should be no issues.Error Message - MediaKit reports not enough space

 This error can occur when either erasing or partitioning the disk.
 It’s caused by Apple trying to use the 134.2 MB Microsoft Reserved volume for their EFI volume.
 Apple requires at least 200 MB for this volume which is why this error occurs.
 For more technical information see Apple documentation - here